Facebook Pixel

 Example 7: Showing Internal Conflict

 Internal conflict is difficult to show because it happens inside the mind.
-The key is to externalize the struggle through hesitation and physical objects.
+The key is to externalize the struggle through hesitation, physical objects, and the gap between what a character says and what they almost said.
+It's the difference between text and subtext.

 Telling: